-NESA conducts random inspections to monitor compliance with a small subset of requirements in Section 4 of NESA's 'Registration Process for the NSW Government Schooling System Manual' (the registration manual).
+NESA conducts random inspections to monitor compliance with a small subset of requirements in Section 4 of NESA's 'Registration Process for the NSW Government Schooling System Manual' (The Manual).

-There are 2 separate strands for random inspections - Strand A and Strand B - focussing on NESA's annual priorities in 2020.
+There are 2 separate strands for random inspections - Strand A and Strand B - which focus on NESA's annual priorities each year.

-Schools will be advised the strand and requirements when they're notified of an upcoming inspection.
+Schools will be advised of the strand and the requirements when they are notified of the upcoming inspection.

 Principals must be aware of the relevant requirements for each particular strand so they can provide NESA Inspectors with evidence of compliance.